epfl-ada/ada-2022-project-adamantiumforgers/README.md

 ## Methods

-The code used to exctract the AllSides dataset is in the [allsides_scraping.py](./allsides_scraping/allsides_scraping.py) file.
-No notebook was produced since no output is required, only an export to csv.
 The code used to treat raw data and create the original graph can be found in [graph_creation.ipynb](graph_construction.ipynb).
 Then, [clustering.ipynb](clustering.ipynb) is used to identify communities in the graph.